apieum/eventize/README.rst

 -----------------------------
 Example 1 - observe a method:
 -----------------------------
-  As EventedMethod class take a function as argument it can be used as a decorator.
+  As ObservedMethod class take a function as argument it can be used as a decorator.

 .. code-block:: python

-  from eventize import EventedMethod from eventize.events import Expect
+  from eventize import ObservedMethod from eventize.events import Expect

   class Observed(object):